-According to science, one vital ingredient in your ability to run for extended periods of time boils down to your body’s capacity to supply the working muscles with enough oxygen, period.
+According to science, one vital ingredient in your ability to run for extended periods of time boils down to your body’s capacity, especially lung capacity, to supply the working muscles with enough oxygen, period.

 As a result, it’s of paramount importance that you learn how to breathe for maximum oxygen delivery.

 For “chest breathers” out there, this can be hard to swallow.

 The fact is, chest (and throat) breathing while running is really inefficient and a waste of time.

 Why is that?